-- 10.3.1 The Foundation Trust may borrow money from any commercial source for the purposes of or in connection with its functions, subject to agreement the limit set by NHSI. - 10.3.2 The Foundation Trust may invest money (other than money held by it as charitable trustee) for the purposes of or in connection with its functions.
-Such investment may
+- 10.3.1 The Foundation Trust may borrow money from any commercial source for the purposes of or in connection with its functions, subject to agreement by NHSI. - 10.3.2 The Foundation Trust may invest money (other than money held by it as charitable trustee) for the purposes of or in connection with its functions.
+Such investment may include forming, or participating in forming, or otherwise acquiring membership of bodies corporate. - 10.3.3 The Foundation Trust may also give financial assistance (whether by way of loan, guarantee or otherwise) to any person for the purposes of or in connection with its functions but is currently not registered to do so.